 Can I Use My Domain Name With Any Web Hosting Company?

-You can use your domain name with any host, but you will need to change the DNS settings for your domain name to point to the new web hosting account.
+Yes, you can use your domain name with any host, but you will need to change the DNS settings for your domain name to point to the new web hosting account.

 How Can I Host My Own Domain for Free?